maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 357–360 — Getting a user event
     - Page 364 — Make your own drawing widget
     - Page 365 — Fun things to do in paintComponent().
 Display a JPEG
+    - Page 365 — Fun things to do in paintComponent().
+Paint a randomly-colored circle on a black background

 ![Chapter 12](images/chapter-12.png)